 Clearly, you have to use some type of computing device for Zoom sessions.
 However, I ask that you still try to limit your usage to those things directly related to class.
 This will ensure that you are on a good path to success in the course.

 One of the greatest things about being human is that we are each our own unique person.
 As such, there is a whole realm of neurodiveristy in any classroom.
 What some people need to have comfort and success in our class will be different from those of others.
 We welcome all individuals from across the neurodiviersity spectrum.
 I ask that we provide grace and space for all people to be themselves.
+Graduate students are entitled to appropriate academic accomodations just as undergraduate students.

 If you are feel like you're having problems in the course, please come see me and let's see what we can do to help you.
 This might include reaching out the Student Disability Resources office (or other offices on campus).